robin-raymond/zax.io/mutable.md

 #### Using `default` to specify a `default` mutability

-A type by `default` will choose a `mutable` version of a type's implementation unless a programmer overrides a `default` mutability of a type.
-A `default` keyword can be used to choose either to assume a type is `mutable` or `immutable` when instantiated when no qualification is specified.
+A `type` by `default` will choose a `mutable` version of a `type`'s implementation unless a programmer overrides a `default` mutability of a type.
+A `default` keyword can be used to change a `default` assumption if a type is `mutable` or `immutable` when a `type` is instantiated where no mutability qualification is specified.

 ##### Using `default` to specify a `default` mutability with distinct types

-If a type has a `mutable` and `immutable` version, one of the two type qualifiers can be marked as `default` to indicate which qualified type is instantiated by `default` when neither mutability qualifier is specified.
+If a type has a `mutable` and `immutable` version, one of the two type qualifiers can be marked as `default` to indicate which mutability qualified `type` is instantiated by `default` (when neither mutability qualifier is specified at instantiation).

 ````zax
 MyType :: type mutable {